Zenises

-Zenises is a multinational tyre company with headquarters in London and Dubai and four other offices in Germany, Italy, Spain, and Australia.
+Zenises is a multinational tyre company with headquarters in Dubai and London with four other offices in Germany, Italy, Spain, and Australia.

-Founded in 2014 by CEO Harjeev Kandhari, a third generation tyre entrepreneur, the company designs and produces its own private label tire brands in partnership with manufacturing facilities in Asia.
+Founded in 2014 by CEO Harjeev Kandhari, a third generation tyre entrepreneur, the company designs and produces its own private label tyre, or "tire" in America, brands in partnership with manufacturing facilities in Asia.
 The organisation's name combines the words ‘Zen’ and ‘Genesis’ to demonstrate their reflective corporate philosophy.

-In 2016, Zenises recently entered the Guinness Book of World Records by presenting the world's most expensive tire at US$600,000 for a set of four tyres.
+In 2016, Zenises entered the Guinness Book of World Records by presenting the world's most expensive tire at US$600,000 for a set of four tyres.